-Our adventure started out in 2014 with the purchase of a barren plot of grassland and a shaw of woodland.
-Over the next 18 months, soil nutrients were added and soil chemistry were adjusted to make the field ideal for growing grapevines.
-The field was also subsoiled, ‘spaded’, ploughed and harrowed.
+Our adventure started in 2014 with the purchase of a barren plot of grassland and a shaw of woodland.
+Over the next 18 months, soil nutrients were added to the field and the soil chemistry was adjusted to make it ideal for growing grapevines.
+The field was also sub-soiled, ‘spaded’, ploughed and harrowed.

 In 2016 we planted our field with Bacchus, two clones of Pinot Noir, and Regent.
 That year the vines all burst into life - we were on our way.
 At the end of the year, we pruned everything back down to two buds.